tats-u/markdown-escaped-space/README.md

 This extension is a port of the `WithEscapedSpace` option from [goldmark](https://github.com/yuin/goldmark)'s CJK extension.

-There is another approach to handling CJK text in Markdown without adding extra symbols `\ ` (CJK Friendly Emphasis Extension):
+There is another more user-friendly approach to handling CJK text in Markdown without adding extra symbols `\ ` (CJK Friendly Emphasis Extension):

 - [markdown-it-cjk-friendly / remark-cjk-friendly](https://github.com/tats-u/markdown-cjk-friendly)
 - [goldmark-cjk-friendly](https://github.com/tats-u/goldmark-cjk-friendly)